rki-mf1/CoverageAnomalyScanner/README.md

 ```
 make print
 ```
-instead of only `make` as described in the [Build](#build) section.
+instead of only `make` as described in the [Build from source](#build-from-source) section.
 When using the printing program binary of `cas` a program execution generates a _coverage.csv_ (CSV) in the current working directory.
 The R script inside the _util_ subfolder reads the CSV file and generates plots which visualize the metadata.
 Make sure the CSV resides within the same folder as the R script or adjust the path in line
 ```R
 coverage <- read.delim("coverage.csv", header=FALSE, row.names=1)
 ```